Nicorenox/Practica-2-Programacion-Funcional/README.md

 ### Explanatory Video

-In the video/ folder, you will find a detailed explanatory video that accompanies this project.
+In the [Video Haskell/](Video Haskell/Video explicativo) folder, you will find a detailed explanatory video that accompanies this project.
 The video provides a clear and concise explanation of the concepts of first-order functions, referential transparency, and parametric polymorphism in Haskell, along with practical examples for better comprehension.

 ## Author